Time and Space Complexity Analysis Practical Guide

 .

-What is the structure of this tree?
-Unknown, so we handle it based on the worst-case scenario, assuming it is a full K
+What is the structure of the tree?
+We don't know, so let's use the worst case again and say it is a full K

 -ary tree.